ssoonmi/book-lending-client-example/part2.md

 Today, we will be learning how to do user authentication and mutations in the frontend with Apollo Client.

-Please use the Part I that you worked on yesterday for this project or clone/download this repo.
+Please use the Part I that you worked on yesterday for this project or download [part1_solutions.zip].

 ## Authentication on the Server